 What You Can Do Before Construction Starts

-The first thing we would advise is to speak to your neighbours and discuss the works with them.
-If your neighbour is friendly then they should be happy to explain the process of the works, time frames and how it is being done.
+Firstly, speak to your neighbours and discuss the works with them.
+If your neighbour is friendly then they should be happy to explain the process of the works and time frames.

 It’s also a good idea to have a look at your local council’s online planning portal.
 You can type in your neighbour’s address and view/download their plans and planning application document.

 You may want to also want to consider asking your neighbour to appoint a monitoring survey company, like THS Concepts, to install fixed targets to their and your property.
 The purpose of the survey will be to observe these fixed points on a regular basis.
-Your monitoring survey company will be able to report back and advise if a point has moved up, down, left or right, which will, in turn, indicate if there is a structural weakness in the wall.
+Your monitoring survey company will be able to report back and advise if a point has moved up, down, left or right.
+This will in turn indicate if there is a structural weakness in the wall.

 THS Concepts undertake monitoring surveys on a range of different projects across London and the South East.
 Following each job we issue our clients with a detailed report showing movement of points to within 1mm!

 Carrying out a monitoring survey can be a key piece of evidence in neighbourly disputes by illustrating clearly that something has moved.
 A common problem occurs when residents have complained about building movement, but there are no base records to suggest what the building movement was prior to the works being undertaken.
 This can weaken an argument as it can’t be proven that construction was the cause of new movement!

 At least 1 month’s notice must be given to you if your neighbours are building a basement.
 You must ensure you have received notice as it should outline the proposed methodology and details of what they are planning to do.